-- Computer name-The computer or host name. - Manufacturer-The name of the company who made the computer. - Model-The model number of the computer. - Serial number-A serial number assigned to the motherboard by its manufacturer. - Asset number-The asset tracking number assigned to the computer.
+- Computer name-The computer or host name. - Manufacturer-The name of the company who made the computer.

+- Model-The model number of the computer. - Version-The computer system version. - Serial number-A serial number assigned to the motherboard by its manufacturer. - Asset number-The asset tracking number assigned to the computer.
 This is sometimes assigned by the computer's manufacturer and stored in the computer's BIOS.
 If it is not in the BIOS, this number can be added by a user with administrative rights.